Television Centre, Newcastle upon Tyne: ITV Mergers and Decline

+Closure of City Road

 The final nail in the coffin was Granada PLC's merger with Carlton Communications to form ITV plc in 2004.
 This company now owned all the ITV franchises in England and Wales, and as such inherited the studio facilities of all these companies.
 Some facilities, like LWT's London base, Granada's Manchester base and Yorkshire's Leeds base were retained.
 Other facilities were sold off, such as Anglia's Magdalen Street Studio facility in Norwich and Carlton Central's Nottingham facility.
 However, other facilities were closed down with no prospect of sale.
 One was Meridian's Southampton base and the other was Tyne Tees' City Road complex.
 The studio's fate had been sealed, taking 30 jobs with it.

 The final broadcast from City Road occurred on 1 July 2005 and was a final edition of North East Tonight.
-Mike Neville was joined in the studios by many of the Tyne Tees staff, as they bid farewell to City Road.
-The following day, the news department and playout facilities were based at Tyne Tees new headquarters at Television House, The Watermark in Gateshead.
-The new facilities are deliberately streamlined and are now home to ITV SignPost and, controversially, ITV Border when, in 2009, Border and Tyne Tees merged to form ITV Tyne Tees & Border.
+Mike Neville was joined in the studios by many of the Tyne Tees staff as they bid farewell to City Road.
+The following day, the news department and playout facilities were relocated to Tyne Tees new, much smaller, headquarters, Television House, at The Watermark in Gateshead.
+The new facilities are deliberately streamlined and are now home to ITV SignPost and ITV Border, following the 2009 merger of Border and Tyne Tees to form ITV Tyne Tees & Border.

-City Road itself remained mainly empty since 2005, with a church briefly using Studio 5.
-The remainder of the site remained empty and neglected until November 2009, when demolition of the site began with Studio 5 and ending with the main building along with the Egypt Cottage pub.
+City Road itself remained mainly empty after 2005, with a church briefly using Studio 5 in July 2006.
+However, the remainder of the site remained empty and neglected until November 2009, when demolition of the site began, starting with Studio 5 and ending with the main building along with the Egypt Cottage pub.
 It was all over by March 2010 with all areas of the site destroyed.
-The only part of the site to remain was Aerial House, a part of the site that is now a standalone office, and the distinctive TTTV transmission tower that topped it, although this was removed during renovation work in 2017.
+The only parts of the site to remain were the former scenery store and Aerial House, a former office block that is now a standalone apartment block.
+This building was formerly topped by the distinctive TTTV transmission tower until its removal in 2017.

-Redevelopment plans have been submitted to include a residential area, however the financial crisis has resulted in these plans left unused and out of date.
+Student accommodation now occupies the site.